• Skip to main content

 1. Make sure you grease and line the tin with baking paper.
 Leave enough baking paper at the sides so you can use it to lift the slice out of the tray at the end.

-2. Spread spoonfuls of the coconut mixture evenly over the top of the biscuit base and then gently even it out.
+2. Spread spoonfuls of the coconut mixture evenly over the top of the biscuit base and then gently even out the coconut mixture.
 Use your fingertips first and then the back of a metal spoon to get a clean, even finish.

 3. Don't forget to leave your Cherry Ripe Slice out of the fridge for about 20 minutes before attempting to cut into slices.
 This will avoid having cracks appear in the chocolate layer.